 - Receive your funds in a lump sum, a regular monthly payment, a credit line, or a combination of these options

-- The funds available to you may be restricted for the rst 12 months after loan closing, due to HECM requirements.
+- The funds available to you may be restricted for the first 12 months after loan closing, due to HECM requirements.
 You may need to set aside additional funds from loan proceeds to pay for taxes and insurance.
 Consult your advisor for detailed program terms.

 - Homeowner must be at least 62 years old